 Sid Meier's SimGolf (not to be confused with Maxis's original 1996 SimGolf) is an isometric golf course management simulator developed by Firaxis (in collaboration with Maxis) and published by Electronic Arts for the PC on January 23, 2002.

-Designed by Sid Meier for Maxis's Sim series, players must design and manage successful golf courses, trying to tend to the needs of the golfers while maintaining profits.
+Designed by Sid Meier for Maxis's Sim series, players must design and manage successful golf courses while tending to the needs of the golfers and maintaining course finances.
 Players can also play their course with their custom professional golfer (using basic controls in the isometric viewpoint), as well as participate in championships (in which they can level up their golfing skill and earn money for their courses).

 The goal of Sid Meier's Simgolf is to create golf course that looks exciting and difficult, but is simple enough such that club members don't get frustrated and can finish the course.
 Each hole will be rated and given characteristics based on the way it is constructed.
 To keep club members happy, it is imperative to keep as much variation in how each hole is made as possible so the members do not get bored.
 The player also has to tend to the needs of each guest/member, with categories such as hunger, thirst and energy being what needs to be focused on.